-nt Adoption Required in - Fiscal Year Leases 2022 Accounting for Interest Cost Incurred before the End of Construction Period 2022 Conduit Debt Obligations 2023 Omnibus 2020 (for all paragraphs except 11) 2022 Replacement of Interbank Offered Rates 2022 Public-Private and Public-Public Partnerships and Availability Payment Arrangements 2023 Subscription-Based Information Technology Arrangements 2023 Certain Component Unit Criteria and Accounting and Financial Reporting for Internal Revenue Code Section 457, Deferred Compensation Plans - an Amendment of GASB Statements No. 14 and 84, and a suppression of GASB No. 32 2022 Accounting for Interest Cost Incurred before the End of Construction Period Conduit Debt Obligations Omnibus 2020 (for all paragraphs except 11) Replacement of Interbank Offered Rates Public-Private and Public-Public Partnerships and Availability Payment Arrangements Subscription-Based Information Technology Arrangements Certain Component Unit Criteria and Accounting and Financial Reporting for Internal Revenue Code Section 457, Deferred Compensation Plans - an Amendment of GASB Statements No. 14 and 84, and a suppression of c) Capital Grants - The Authority receives capital grants from various governmental agencies to be used for various purposes connected with the planning, modernization and expansion of transportation facilities and equipment.
+nt Adoption Required in Fiscal Year Fiduciary Activities 2021 Leases 2022 Accounting for Interest Cost Incurred before the End of Construction Period 2022 Majority Equity Interests - an amendment of GASB Statements No. 14 and 61 2021 Conduit Debt Obligations 2023 Omnibus 2020 (for all paragraphs except 11) 2022 Replacement of Interbank Offered Rates 2022 Public-Private and Public-Public Partnerships and Availability Payment Arrangements 2023 Subscription-Based Information Technology Arrangements 2023 Certain Component Unit Criteria and Accounting and Financial Reporting for Internal Revenue Code Section 457, Deferred Compensation Plans - an Amendment of GASB Statements No. 14 and 84, and a suppression of GASB No. 32 2022 Leases Accounting for Interest Cost Incurred before the End of Construction Period Majority Equity Interests - an amendment of GASB Statements No. 14 and 61 Conduit Debt Obligations Omnibus 2020 (for all paragraphs except 11) Replacement of Interbank Offered Rates Public-Private and Public-Public Partnerships and Availability Payment Arrangements Subscription-Based Information Technology Arrangements Certain Component Unit Criteria and Accounting and Financial Reporting for Internal Revenue Code Section 457, Deferred Compensation Plans - an Amendment of GASB Statements No. 14 and 84, and a suppression of c) Capital Grants - The Authority receives capital grants from various governmental agencies to be used for various purposes connected with the planning, modernization and expansion of transportation facilities and equipment.
 Capital grants are reported as revenue rather than contributed capital as required by GASB Statement No. 33, Accounting and Financial Reporting for Nonexchange Transactions.